 If you have been the victim of a crime in Arkansas or surrounding states, the store, restaurant or premises may be partially to blame.
 Property owners have a responsibility to protect their customers from harm.
 When they fail to do so, they may be held accountable.

-With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis—our injury lawyers are there whenever you need us.
+With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonvlle, and Memphis—our injury lawyers are there whenever you need us.
 To begin learning more about your legal options, fill out a free contact request form or simply dial (800) 767-4815 and tell us about your story.